chargebyte/ra-utils/README.md

   debug purposes.
 - **ra-gen-param-block**: This tools allows to generate a parameter block which is used as parameterization for the safety controller.

+## Dependencies

+Some tools depend on [libgpiod](git://git.kernel.org/pub/scm/libs/libgpiod/libgpiod.git), the currently used/tested version is v2.0.1 of the library.